 If this guide sounds too much of a tech jargon:

-A VPN is essential.
+Assuming you’re an expat in China; VPN is essential.
 A lot of websites I’m going to mention below doesn’t work well in China.
 Feel free to use my affiliate link in the sidebar to sign-up with Express VPN.
-Their service is pretty good in China.
+Their services are reliable.

 b.
 Domain name